 The archival record at Rokeby Museum is rich and deep.
 Family letters from the late eighteenth to the mid-twentieth century — a total of more than 15,000 — form the heart of the archives and document both the Robinson and Stevens families.
 Ann Stevens of Montpelier, Vermont, married Rowland Evans Robinson in 1870 and lived the next fifty years at Rokeby.
-She made a self-conscious effort to collect her own family’s heritage as she aged, so the Museum now cares for that collection as well.
-The letters occupy approximately sixty document boxes; an index to the letters is available here.
+She made a self-conscious effort to collect her own family’s heritage as she aged, and today the Museum continues this mission.
+In an arrangement with Middlebury College Special Collections, the Robinson letters are housed at the college in nearby Middlebury, VT, where they are used regularly by students, scholars and the public.
+The letters occupy fifty-eight document boxes; an index to the letters, and how to access the collection, is available here.

 Legal/Account Documents, Diaries, Books, Papers, etc.